 When you win two Oscars in one night like High Noon music director Dimitri Tiomkin did in 1953, it makes sense to keep one of your speeches brief.
 But Tiomkin kept it short and sweet for both, offering a simple, "Thank you very much.
 Thank you,” for his first win for Best Dramatic or Comedy Score and, “I feel like a mother of the wonderful twins,” when he was handed a second statue for Best Original Song.

-The year 1953 was a fine one for succinctness.
-Right before Tiomkin accepted his second award, fellow musician Alfred Newman offered a modest, “Thank you very much,” after receiving the Oscar for Best Musical Score.
+The 1953 Oscars ceremony were a night full of succinctness.
+Right before Tiomkin accepted his second award, fellow musician Alfred Newman offered a modest, "Thank you very much," after receiving the Oscar for Best Musical Score.

 9. Delbert Mann (1956) // Total words: 8

 When Delbert Mann won his first and only Oscar for directing Marty, he made his appreciation clear: “Thank you.
 Thank you very much.
 Appreciate it.”
 And … scene!

 10. Billy Wilder (1961) // Total words: 10